dgraph-io/dgraph-lambda/Readme.md

 # Omega

-Omega is a serverless platform for running arbitrary JS on Dgraph GraphQL.
+Omega is a serverless platform for running JS on Slash GraphQL (or Dgraph).

 ## Running a script